eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md

 | edges  | string list                  | restrict output to the given list of edge ids        |
 | edgesFile  | filename                 | restrict output to the given the list of edges given in file (either one edgeID per line or an id prefixed with 'edge:' as in a [selection file](../../Netedit/editModesCommon.md#selection_operations)        |
 | aggregate  | bool    | Whether the traffic statistic of all edges shall be aggregated into a single value (edge id will be `AGGREGATED`).  |

+### Simplified definition

+If none of the addional attributes listed above are needed, a meandata definition can be declared without defining an additional file by setting one of the following options:

+- **--edgedata-output** FILENAME
+- **--lanedata-output** FILENAME

+The generated definitions will be named *DEFAULT_EDGEDATA* and *DEFAULT_LANEDATA* respectively and will aggregate their values over the whole length of the simulation (edges without traffic will not be included in the output).

 ## Generated Output